DDD27-m/Automated_Cattle_Feeder_System-_using-_IoT/README.md

-🐄🐟 Automated Cattle & Fish Feeder System
+🐄🐟 AUTOMATED CATTLE & FISH FEEDER

 This project automates the **feeding and watering process** for cattle and fish using an Arduino, RTC module (DS3231), servo motor, and a relay-controlled water pump.
 The system is time-based, ensuring feed and water are dispensed at a preset hour daily with minimal human intervention.